robotic-vision-lab/Edge-Informed-Contrast-Maximization/README.md

 ```

 This will run the `__main__.py` module within `experiments.e00`.
 To enable
-flexibility in how configs are input, the experiment expects configs to be
+flexibility in how configs are inputted, the experiment expects configs to be
-provided explicitly through command line.
+provided explicitly through command line:

 ```bash
 cd /path/to/src